michaelshiloh/motorShieldAndBluefruit/README.md

 Wire choice is important too: Use 22 AWS solid core wire.

-I decided to start with GND and 5V
+I decided to start with GND and 5V.
+First GND:

 ![77](images/bluefruit/77.jpg)